What Role Does Mineral Extraction Play In The Economy?

 Threat To Habitat

 Protecting the ecosystem is a hot debate these days.
-Habitat destruction is considered one of the most prominent risks of mineral extraction.
-May it be surface or even ground mining, the area needs to be altered, leading to a threat to animals and plants of that region.
+Habitat destruction is one of the most prominent risks of extraction.
+In general, it can be surface or even ground mining.
+Here, the area goes through an alteration, leading to a threat to animals and plants of that region.
 As you can’t dig out minerals without touching the earth’s surface and cutting or drilling down some areas, there are always a few species of plants and animals that are vulnerable.

 Water And Air Quality Issues

 Poor air and water quality around the world is a major concern these days.
-As contamination of these life-supporting entities is reaching its peak.
-There’s a significant role of water in mining.
-No matter the type of mining you’re doing, water is an essential part of the process and it can get contaminated in the process.
-Mine drainage needs to be sorted out and water channels should be protected at all costs to make sure people have access to clean water.
+The contamination of these life-supporting entities is reaching its peak.
+Water plays a significant role in mining.
+No matter the type of mining you’re doing, water is an essential part of the process.
+However, water can contaminate during this process.
+Hence, mine drainage needs to be sorted out, and water channels should be protected at all costs to make sure people have access to clean water.

-However, there’s no denying the fact that throughout the mining process, many harmful gasses are released into the air, such as carbon dioxide and mercury which can hamper the quality of air we take in.
+However, there’s no denying the fact that throughout the mining process, many harmful gasses are released into the air.
+These include carbon dioxide and mercury, which can hamper the quality of air we take in.
 Such issues later create big disasters such as global warming and whatnot.

 Conclusion

-The mining industry is responsible for providing jobs to millions of people around the world, and there’s no survival without it.
-To make our economies flourish, mineral extraction needs to be there.
-However, all the necessary practices to keep the safety of the workers as well as the ecosystems need to be ensured.
+The mining industry is responsible for providing jobs to millions of people around the world.
+No one can survive without it.
+Mineral extraction needs to be there to make our economies flourish.
+However, authorities need to ensure all the necessary practices to keep the safety of the workers as well as the ecosystems.

 Continue Reading: